OpenCHAMI/tutorial-2025/Phase 2/Readme.md

 Excellent!
 Play around a bit more and then logout.
 Use `Ctrl`+`]` to exit the Virsh console.

 ---
-## OpenCHAMI's cloud-init metadata server
+## OpenCHAMI's Cloud-Init Metadata Server

 [Cloud-Init](https://cloudinit.readthedocs.io/en/latest/index.html) is the way that OpenCHAMI provides post-boot configuration.
 The idea is to keep the image generic without any sensitive data like secrets and let cloud-init take care of that data.